1964

 3 approved THC drugs — all synthetic

 Dronabinol (Marinol, Syndros) and nabilone (Cesamet) are approved for chemo nausea and AIDS-related appetite loss.
-The plant itself is not FDA-approved.
+The plant itself has never been FDA-approved for anything.
 Epidiolex is CBD, not THC.

 WADA / USADA